Santares/recycle-map/README.md

 # Recycle Box Map
 LAHacks

-Description: An ios app that can show nearby recycle boxex and what they accept.
+Description: An ios app that can show nearby recycle boxes and what they are recycling.

 Authors: Kaidi Shao, Dawei Zhao